-Currently, our Chief Executive Officer makes pay recommendations for executive officers, other than himself, to the Compensation Committee based on competitive market data and an assessment of individual performance.
+Our Executive Chairman and our Chief Executive Officer make pay recommendations for executive officers, other than themselves, to the Compensation Committee based on competitive market data and an assessment of individual performance.
 Recommendations to the Compensation Committee help establish appropriate and market-competitive compensation opportunities for our NEOs, consistent with our overall pay philosophy.
 The Compensation Committee considers such recommendations, in conjunction with input from the Compensation Committee's independent compensation consultant, in making compensation decisions or recommendations to the full Board.
 No officer participates directly in the final deliberations or determinations regarding his or her own compensation package.